Christian Peacemaker hostage crisis: One hostage found murdered

-On March 10, 2006 the body of Tom Fox was found atop a garbage dump in Baghdad, killed by gunshot wounds to the head and chest.
+On March 10, 2006 the body of Tom Fox was found near a train station in Baghdad, with gunshot wounds to the head and chest.
 The hands of the corpse were bound together.
 CNN reported that Iraqi policemen claimed Fox's body showed signs of torture.
 This report was widely repeated in other media outlets, although no further sources were named.
 This initial report has been challenged by CPT who claim that members of the group saw no evidence of torture upon viewing the body at a stateside funeral home and on examination of Fox's face and hands immediately after the body was recovered.
 CPT claims that two independent sources who examined the body more closely also found no evidence of torture.
 A member of the group added that he believed claims of torture "further demonize the other side."
 The results of an independent autopsy have not been made public.

 Upon Fox's death the CPT released a statement of condolences, also asking that the world not "vilify or demonize others, no matter what they have done."
 They quoted Fox himself, saying, "We reject violence to punish anyone ...
 We forgive those who consider us their enemies."